UIFSA

 child support order in cases in which there is a duty of support on the

-noncustodial parent (NCP), and notice and the opportunity to be heard has been
+noncustodial parent (NCP), and notice and the

-given to the parties.
-You may also issue
+opportunity to be heard has been given to the parties.
+You may also issue a

-a temporary support order if parentage has been determined, acknowledged, or
+temporary support order if parentage has been determined, acknowledged, or

 clear and convincing evidence of parentage exists.
-For example, the NCP names the child as
+For example, the NCP names

 3.